In this article, we are going to talk about the best VST plugins for hip hop production – drums machines and synth VSTs in particular.

-I actually went over the best free drum VSTs in this post, but for the sake of this article, I am going to choose the top two!
+I actually went over the best free drum VST plugins already, but for the sake of this article, I am going to choose the top two!

 This advantage is a drawback to some, because of some producers like working with unprocessed samples and tweaking them how they will.

-The developers mention that only the highest quality drums and mics were used when recording (isn’t this what they all say though?).
+The developers mention that only the highest quality drums and mics were used when recording.

 Even if you don’t care about the technical aspects of this whole mic replacing thing, it’s still fun to play with.

-There are so many free VST synths, it was almost impossible to choose.
+There are so many free VST synths for hip hop production our there – it was almost impossible to choose.
 However, I’ve decided on two I personally like the most and still use.
 Let’s take a look.